 In sports, commentators and analysts often talk about the necessity of team chemistry and players "being on the same page" to win.
 Teams with long and sustained success are characterized by their "winning culture" that establishes expectations and chemistry.
 What comprises this culture?
 How do these successful coaches build it?

-As much as it applies in the sports world, building a distinct team culture is part of any successful business strategy.
+As much as it applies to the sports world, building a distinct team culture is part of any successful business strategy.
 Team chemistry remains important not only to wins and losses on the court or field but also to financial success and career growth in the office.
 As a coach, manager, or executive, feeling confident that your players or employees can operate without your clear instruction can be a relief and makes your job easier.
 An established culture allows team members and employees to not only know what is expected of them but also allows them to check for the actions of their teammates.
 This expectation will let you focus on the larger goals.

 How do we define a team culture?
 How can a leader foster these elements within a diverse group of individuals?
 This article delves into this topic to guide coaches and business leaders in building a "winning culture" that promises sustained success.